 I joined child healthcare startup as the content marketing head in January 2016.
 We worked hard and achieved excellent results in a short period.
 One of our video went viral on Facebook that skyrocketed our FB likes from 16,000 to 25,000 in just three days, brought organic growth in app installs and strengthened our brand.

 We had very limited savings but sufficient to run our own online business.
-I had an intuition that I will survive.
 And, some good things happened in my bad times – few of my stocks gave fantastic returns in a few weeks of putting my resignation.
-Here is the post if you are interested to read in detail.

 #2.
 Missing the target of blog traffic